How to Repair MySQL Database

 Depending on the database engine used, MySQL provides engine-specific approaches for analyzing and repairing a database table.

-MyISAM tables are prone to corruptions.
-However, most of the time the errors are easy to fix.
+MyISAM tables are prone to corruption.
+However, most errors are easy to fix.

-When working with InnoDB databases, corruptions appear when the checksum values don't match.
-Errors typically happen due to a power outage or some other hardware issue.
+In InnoDB databases, corruption occurs when checksum values don't match.
+Errors typically occur due to a power outage or another hardware issue.

 Checking and Repairing MyISAM Tables with myisamchk